-During the summer, Martha Washington’s maid, Oney Judge, a young enslave worker of whom she was very fond, runs away from the executive mansion.
+During the summer, Martha Washington’s enslaved maid, Ona Judge, runs away from the executive mansion in Philadelphia.
 She heads north from Philadelphia and will eventually make a new life for herself as a free woman in Portsmouth, New Hampshire.

 Martha Washington’s eldest granddaughter, Eliza Parke Custis Law, gives birth to a daughter, Eliza Law, on January 19th.
 The baby will be inoculated for smallpox in May.

 George Washington retires from the presidency on March 4th, when John Adams is inaugurated as the second president.
 The Washingtons and granddaughter Nelly return to Mount Vernon, setting out on March 9th and arriving on the 15th.